mchmarny/knative-demos/README.md

 # Overview

-Collection of GCP Next demos and samples used in Knative techncial session called [Knative platform for your functions, apps, and containers](https://cloud.withgoogle.com/next18/sf/sessions/session/156847).
+Collection of GCP Next demos and samples used in Knative technical session called [Knative platform for your functions, apps, and containers](https://cloud.withgoogle.com/next18/sf/sessions/session/156847).

 ## Setup